-Welcome to the Department of Health Science and Recreation.
+Welcome to the Department of Health Science and Recreation:

 Our mission is to prepare innovative leaders and practitioners with knowledge, skills, and abilities to promote health and engage with, understand, and improve the environments in which we live, work and play.
-Our focus is communities and populations, and the people, policies, environments, resources, supports and opportunities that create the conditions for health for all.
+We embrace a teacher-scholar model through student, alumni, faculty, and community engagement to advance practices in public health and recreation fields.
+Our focus is on communities and populations, and the people, policies, environments, resources, supports and opportunities that create the optimal, meaningful conditions for health and wellness for all.

 This is a very exciting, important time in Health Science and Recreation.
 Along with their commitment to quality education, our experienced faculty members are involved in innovative research and community projects.
 Our talented students are diverse, lively/enthusiastic, and deeply engaged in the classroom and the community, for example, through internships/community-service learning.

 We are all committed to the sustainable growth and meaningful transformation of our department in order to appropriately meet both the needs of our students and the needs of professional fields within public health and recreation service areas not only in San Jose and Northern California, but also nationally and globally.

 Our new department chair shared in his introductory remark has initiated to facilitate our collaborative, iterative process for strategic "journey" planning and execution through working with and engaging our stakeholders including student, alumni, and faculty representatives.
 Please follow the links below or in the side bar to the specific programs in our department:

 Interested in becoming a lecturer with the Department of Health Science & Recreation?